shreya0522/k8s-imp-concepts/aws.md

 * protocol
   ✅ ALB (Application Load Balancer)
 Protocols: HTTP, HTTPS, WebSocket
-🧠 ALB inspects the content of each request (like headers, path, etc.) to make routing decisions.
-These are Layer 7 (Application Layer) protocols.
+🧠 ALB inspects the content of each request (like headers, path, etc.) to make routing decisions.These are Layer 7 (Application Layer) protocols.
 | Protocol      | Description                                                                       |
 | ------------- | --------------------------------------------------------------------------------- |
 | **HTTP**      | Standard protocol for web traffic (port 80)                                       |